 By Noah Alcala Bach, The Texas Tribune

-“Starting Sept.
-1, Texas speed limits can be changed based on road conditions” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“U.S. sues Texas after Gov. Greg Abbott declines to remove floating border barrier” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.